James R. Rice

 Rob Parsons, Mechanical Engineer, Axiam, Inc., Gloucester, MA; rparsons@post.harvard.edu.
 Formerly, Undergraduate Research Assistant, SEAS, summer 2001; BA in Applied Mathematics completed June 2003.
 Stressing by rapidly propagating earthquake ruptures of damaged zones adjoining faults; potential fault branching paths.

-Kunnath Ranjith, Associate Professor, Mechanical Engineering Department, Amrita University, Ettimadai P.O, Coimbatore 64110, India. ranjith.kunnath@gmail.com; permanent e-mail ranjith@post.harvard.edu.
+Kunnath Ranjith, independent researcher, formerly Visiting Scientist, Max Planck Institute for Metal Science, Stuttgart, and Associate Professor, Mechanical Engineering Department, Amrita University, Coimbatore, India. ranjith.kunnath@gmail.com, ranjith@post.harvard.edu.
 Formerly, Graduate Student in Engineering Sciences, SEAS; Ph.D. completed May 2001.
 Dynamic slip instabilities along dissimilar material interfaces; rate and state frictional instabilities.

 Alan Rempel, Assistant Professor, Department of Geological Sciences, University of Oregon, Eugene, OR 97403; rempel@uoregon.edu.
 Formerly, Lecturer in Applied Mathematics, SEAS, up to January 2005.
 Mechanics and physics of ice, implications for paleoclimate, freezing of soils; pore fluid interactions with deformation and failure of granular materials in seismic and surficial processes, frictional heating and onset of melting in fault gouge.